KDE/documentation-docs-krita-org/untranslatable_pages/building/build_krita_for_android.rst

 Download and extract the tools into ``$ANDROID_ROOT``.

 .. hint::
-    Theoretocally, you can try installing the whole Android Studio and configure everything within the Studio itself, but this way is not supported currently (noone just tried that).
+    Theoretically, you can try installing the whole Android Studio and configure everything within the Studio itself, but this way is not supported currently (no one just tried that).

     If you go with the Android Studio approach then open SDK manager and download ``Android SDK Build-Tools`` (`more info in the official documentation